GMC Logo

 • other healthcare regulators or organisations that could help our investigation

-• independent experts that we may use to provide medical opinions
+• independent experts that we may use to provide expert opinions

 • patients/relevant members of the public who may be involved.